In the summer of 1926, Saratoga Springs stood at the height of its fame — and perhaps at the height of its contradictions.

 Greg Veitch compactly chronicles the events of the summer of 1926 in Chapter 3 of A Gangster’s Paradise: Saratoga Springs from Prohibition to Kefauver.

-These 28 pages read like the Saratoga equivalent of Boardwalk Empire.
-By gathering details and perspectives from Greg and six additional historians, a group of us are exploring our ability to produce such a work by employing the extraordinary powers of Artificial Intelligence.
+These 28 pages read like the Saratoga equivalent of Boardwalk Empire.By gathering details and perspectives from Greg and other additional historians, a group of us are exploring our ability to produce such a work with help from Artificial Intelligence.

-NotebookLM is a source-grounded research tool that allows us to assemble up to 200 documents — books, hearing transcripts, newspaper reports, photographs, timelines, and interviews — into a single organized knowledge base that AI can analyze, compare, summarize, and synthesize.
+NotebookLM is a source-grounded research tool that allows us to assemble up to 200 documents — books, hearing transcripts, newspaper reports, photographs, timelines, and interviews — in a single organized knowledge base that AI can analyze, compare, summarize, and synthesize.
 Because the system is constrained to the materials we upload, it dramatically reduces the “hallucinations” often associated with generative AI and instead functions more like an extraordinarily fast research assistant with total recall.